10 Drama: Availability

 10 Drama is available in 1080i high definition from the network's five metropolitan owned-and-operated stations, TEN Sydney, ATV Melbourne, TVQ Brisbane, ADS Adelaide, and NEW Perth and it's regional owned and operated stations, GLV/BCV in Regional Victoria, CTC in Southern New South Wales/Australian Capital Territory, TNQ in Regional Queensland and NRN in Northern New South Wales.

-It is also available in regional Australia in 576i standard definition from Seven West Media's owned-and-operated stations, SGS/SCN in Spencer Gulf and Broken Hill.
+It is also available in regional Australia in 576i standard definition from Southern Cross Media Group's owned-and-operated stations, SGS/SCN in Spencer Gulf and Broken Hill.
 WIN Television through its owned-and-operated stations, MGS/LRS in eastern South Australia, and MDN in Griffith and the MIA.
 Digital joint-venture stations, TDT in Tasmania, WDT in regional Western Australia, DTD in Darwin, and CDT in Central Australia (including remote NT, QLD, NSW and SA) also broadcast 10 Drama but in 1080i high definition just like 10 Drama in 10's O&O stations.

 Due to the relaunch of 10 HD on 2 March 2016, the channel was reduced to a standard-definition television channel in metropolitan areas for 5 years until 23 September 2021 at 6am when it switched back to a high-definition channel.

 One was available to Foxtel cable subscribers via its HD+ package, and One SD was available on its basic cable service when it was broadcast.